microsoft/vscode-python/PYTHON_INTERACTIVE_TROUBLESHOOTING.md

 ![selector](resources/PythonSelector.png)

-Once a suitable interpreter with Jupyter has been located VS Code will then continue to use that interpreter for starting up Jupyter servers.
+Once a suitable interpreter with Jupyter has been located, VS Code will continue to use that interpreter for starting up Jupyter servers.
-If no interpreters are found with Jupyter you will then get a popup message asking if you would like to install Jupyter into the current interpreter.
+If no interpreters are found with Jupyter installed a popup message will ask if you would like to install Jupyter into the current interpreter.

 ![install Jupyter](resources/InstallJupyter.png)